mranandramasamy/AnandOnDSA/README.md

 ### Top-Down (Memoization) vs Bottom-Up (Tabulation)
 **Top-Down (Memoization):**
 This approach involves solving the problem recursively and storing the results of subproblems to avoid redundant computations.
+Its called top-down, because its goes like *bigger to smaller* value through recursion.
 ```java
   private Map<Integer, Integer> memo = new HashMap<>();